U.S. State AI Laws

 - ●Identify your highest-risk systems first.
 Focus initial compliance efforts on AI systems used in consequential decisions — hiring, lending, insurance, housing, healthcare, education, and legal services.
 These are the domains every state law targets.

 - ●Adopt NIST AI RMF as your baseline.
-The NIST AI Risk Management Framework is voluntary at the federal level, but Colorado already references it, and other states are likely to follow.
+The NIST AI Risk Management Framework is voluntary at the federal level, but Texas TRAIGA gives practical enforcement value to substantial compliance with NIST's Generative AI Profile or another recognized AI risk framework, and other state laws or proposals continue to use NIST as a recognized baseline.
 Building your governance program around NIST gives you a defensible foundation that aligns with where regulation is heading.

 - ●Build bias auditing into your process.
 Whether or not your state requires it yet, establishing regular independent audits of your AI systems for discriminatory outcomes is becoming a standard expectation.
 Start before you are required to.